-Renovating an Italian property.
+Renovating a house in Italy.
 Health and safety law

-Who is liable for compliance with safety requirements on home renovations in Italy?
+Who is liable for compliance with safety requirements when renovating a house in Italy?

 In the case of even minor construction work the, “works manager” is responsible for safety.
 This is usually an architect, engineer or designer.
 However, if the owner of a property directly procures the services of a worker, the homeowner is acting as the works manager.

 This means that the homeowner is responsible for safety.
 Likewise if there is an accident, the homeowner is liable to criminal and civil consequences.